 - Free initial consultation

 Watson & Associates, LLC, with law offices in Washington DC and in Denver, Colorado helps companies to meet the statutory legal requirements for getting export and import licenses.
-As ITAR consultants, we then serve as the immediate one-stop resource for consulting and compliance needs for our clients.
+As ITAR consultants, we then serve as the immediate one-stop resource for consulting and compliance needs of our clients.

-Nationwide Export Import Consulting Services
+Nationwide Import & Export Consulting Services

 - import and export procedure,